dell/omnia/docs/source/Troubleshooting/knownissues.rst

             kubectl delete pod <pod_name> -n <namespace>

         * Post deletion, the pod will be restarted and it will come to running state.

+⦾ **What to do if slurmctld services fails when ``slurm_installaton_type`` is nfs_share during omnia.yml execution?**

+**Potential Cause**: This issue may arise due to internal network issues.

+**Resolution**: Re-run the playbook with same configuration and verify the status of slurmctld service in the slurm control node.